pythonarcade/arcade/doc/programming_guide/sound.rst

 When to Stream
 """"""""""""""
-The best way to use streaming is to only use it when you need it.
+In general, avoid streaming things other than music and ambiance.

-Advanced users may be able to handle streaming multiple tracks at a time.
-However, issues with synchronization & interruptions will grow with the quantity and quality of the audio tracks involved.
+In addition to disabling features you may need for other types of audio, it can also introduce complications when streaming multiple tracks.
+For example, you may face issues with synchronization and interruptions.
+These may worsen as the quantity and quality of the audio tracks involved increases.

 If you're unsure, avoid streaming unless you can say yes to all of the
 following: